 #2.
 CLEAN OR CHANGE YOUR FILTERS

-Another cause of blockage and reduced air flow is dust buildup in the filters.
-These filters should be changed or cleaned every 3-4 months, but unfortunately many homeowners change them once a year or less.
+Another cause of blockage and reduced airflow is dust buildup in the filters.
+These filters should be changed or cleaned every 3-4 months, but unfortunately, many homeowners change them once a year or less.
 The two main places to look are the return vent that pulls the air from your home to be cycled through the cooling system, and the air handler itself.
 Check both of these filters and consider changing or cleaning them.
 It’s a good idea to change them every season, so add that to your calendar!

 #3.
 MAKE SURE YOUR AIR HANDLER IS CLEAR OF BLOCKAGE

 Refrigerant problems can cause the indoor unit and evaporator coil to freeze.
 Believe it or not, but the coil inside your air conditioning system will become one large block of ice.
 The longer the air conditioning system runs under these conditions the larger the block of ice.
-If you are experiencing low of nor airflow, check for frost formation on the copper lines leading to the indoor evaporator coil.
+If you are experiencing low or no airflow, check for frost formation on the copper lines leading to the indoor evaporator coil.
 Chances are if ice is forming on these lines the coil is one giant ice cube.